 The Committee for Safe and Secure Elections features cross-partisan experts in election administration and law enforcement who aim to support policies and practices that protect election workers and voters from violence, threats, and intimidation.
 Our members often advise lawmakers about public policies that could support of our mission.
-Below are some of the principles that we believe should inform policy solutions in this space.
+Below are principles that we believe should inform policy solutions in this space.

 Ensure adequate resources, security, and training to address emerging threats to election workers